PMMON4privato/excel-microservice/README.md

   {0: {1: {3: {'value':'Hello', 'type':'string'}, 4: {'value':'World'}}}}
   ```

-  This will inject in the first sheet the strings 'Hello'in cell D2 and 'World' in E2.
+  This will in the first sheet inject the strings 'Hello' in cell D2 and 'World' in E2.

 * **URL**